dtanzer/mocha-assume/README.md

         - invokes done when request completes without error - SKIPPED (Cannot read property 'should' of null)

 So now you can start de-coupling your tests.

-## Need support?

-If you have any questions, feel free to contact me on Twitter or via email:
-* David Tanzer | business@davidtanzer.net | <a href="https://twitter.com/dtanzer">@dtanzer</a>

-If you are interested in learning more about test driven development, clean code, and writing good tests, check out this course: http://www.davidtanzer.net/cc (subscribe to the mailing list if you are interested, but would like to have the course in a different location).

 ## LICENSE